CryptoAce85/-warp-plus-unlocker2/README.md

   - Run the program and paste the ID when asked and press enter.
   - Now you will get one gig extra in the same way as you have shared the app at repeat as long as you have the program running.
   - Enjoy the free WARP+ GBs!!

+ # This works well on computer verision aswell.